ChongWuLab/CARE/README.md

 In this repo, we provide the following sources.

 - Simulations folder: the codes for replicating simulation results in the above manuscript
-- RealData folder: the codes for replicating real data results in the above manuscript
+- Real Data folder: the codes for replicating real data results in the above manuscript

 We aim to write a separate manuscript that focuses on software and pipeline development.
 The codes provided here (especially under the RealData folder) can provide a good template for experts using our new methods.
 The users may need to specify the working directory and install relevant packages to run it smoothly.